-Burford is one of Brant County's Secondary Urban Settlement Areas as defined in the Official Plan.
-The downtown core of Burford is situated at the junction of King Street and Maple Avenue.
-The core area extends along King Street as its "main street", lined with historic buildings occupied by commercial uses and some upper storey residences.
-There is potential for improvement along these streets to enhance the mixed-use, pedestrian-oriented character.
-The maintenance and revitalization of existing historic elements is critical to the improvement of Downtown Burford.
+St. George is one of Brant County's Primary Urban Settlement Areas as defined in the Official Plan.
+The downtown core of St. George is situated at the junction of Beverly Street and Main Street.
+The core area extends along Main Street, with low-rise historic core commercial buildings fronting onto the sidewalk.
+The maintenance and revitalization of existing prominent historic elements is critical to the improvement of Downtown St. George.